Quick Answer

 | Payments and withholding | Last known figures | Current verified figures | IRS Online Account and pay records |

 If a special rule or safe-harbor interpretation is unclear, stop and verify it in Publication 505 before you lock assumptions.
-If the needed year-specific threshold is not verified, record Add current threshold after verification and escalate before you finalize payment.
+If the needed year-specific threshold is still unverified, mark the threshold as unresolved and escalate before you finalize payment.

 Related: How to Pay Estimated Taxes for an LLC.